The Brave Little Tailor: Asia

 A similar story, Kara Mustapha (Mustafa), the Hero, was collected by Hungarian folklorist Ignác Kúnos, from Turkish sources.

-Francis Hindes Groome proposed a parallel between this tale with Indian story of Valiant Vicky, the Brave Weaver.
+Francis Hindes Groome proposed a parallel between this tale and the Indian story of Valiant Vicky, the Brave Weaver.
 Valiant Vicky was originally collected by British author Flora Annie Steel from a Punjabi source, with the title Fatteh Khân, Valiant Weaver.

 Sometimes the weaver or tailor does not become a ruler, but still gains an upper station in life (general, commander, prime minister).
 One such tale is Sigiris Sinno, the Giant, collected in Sri Lanka.
 Other variant is The Nine-killing Khan.

+"The Story of Brave Kong" is a Cambodian variant.
+The Kong is a coward who relies on his cowives and luck to succeed.